appsmithorg/appsmith-docs/website/docs/advanced-concepts/granular-access-control/roles.md

   <figcaption align = "center"><i>Add a custom role</i></figcaption>
 </figure>

-To create or edit a role, you need to set up the permissions based on your requirements.
-The permissions are grouped into four categories, which helps users manage and access the necessary permissions easily.
-The four categories are:
+The permissions are grouped into four categories, which helps users manage and access the necessary permissions easily:

 - [Application Resources](#application-resources)
 - [Datasource and Queries](#datasource-and-queries)